Free Fly Men's Seawool Flannel Shirt Review: Sustainable Travel Layering

 What makes this work so well is the brushed twill construction.
 It has that classic flannel texture and feel, but without the bulk.
 This makes it perfect for wearing under a jacket or over a T-shirt, which is exactly how I tend to layer my flannels anyway.

-The fit that works for me
+The fit that works for me, and a style, too

-The sleeve length is spot-on for my frame, and I appreciate that I can cuff and roll up the sleeves as part of my preferred style.
-I tend to button up my flannels rather than wearing them open, and this one works perfectly with jeans or canvas pants for weekend outings or hiking trips.
+In addition, I tend to button up my flannels rather than wearing them open, and this one works perfectly with jeans or canvas pants for weekend outings or hiking trips.

 The sustainability factor